w3bdesign/dfweb-v4/README.md

 - 100% test coverage with Jest and React testing library
 - AI-powered commit message generation following Conventional Commits with gitmojis
+- Automated pre-commit linting and formatting using Lefthook and lint-staged.
 - Automated performance monitoring with Lighthouse CI
   - Performance, accessibility, best practices, and SEO checks on every PR
   - Configurable thresholds for quality metrics